07542 926011 [email protected]

 Doune was a well-known centre for the production of high-quality steel pistols in Scotland in the 18th century and before.
 This pistol is typical of the high standards attained by the pistol makers there and is most likely one of a pair.
 Pistols of this distinctive scroll butt type and date were popular with officers in Scottish Highland regiments on service in North America through the Revolutionary War period and in Europe.

 Thomas Murdoch’s baptism is recorded on 9th May in 1735 as the son of John Murdoch and Margaret McMien in Tenemon.
-His marriage is recorded on 18th December 1766 to Ann Buchanan in the Parish of Port of Menteith.
+He was married on 18th December 1766 to Ann Buchanan in the Parish of Port of Menteith when he was probably established as a gunmaker in Doune.
 Both events are detailed in the Kilmadock Parish Register.
 This is an administrative area which recorded births, deaths and marriages in the Doune region of Perthshire.
 Some recorded Doune gunmakers were interred at Kilmadock burial ground which is a short distance from Doune.

 The pistol is a sturdy piece of work mounted with a 20 bore four stage 7.75 inch (just over 19.5 cm) barrel built with a flared octagonal muzzle.
 It is unusual for Scottish barrels in the 18th century to be proofed.
 However, this barrel is punched with two Tower “View” marks each consisting of a letter “V” underneath a crown inside an oval near the breech.
 This may be one of a number of barrels sent to London for proofing by Thomas and the peculiar marks of two View marks, rather than a View and a Proof mark, may be the contemporary way of marking barrels as proofed which were sent in to the Tower by gun makers that were not members of the London Gun Company.
 This was undoubtedly an initiative by Thomas to broaden the attractiveness of his pistols to people that placed greater importance on proofed barrels than the Scots in general had in the past.